 The Libertarian Party is America and Indiana’s third largest political party founded in 1971 as an alternative to the two main political parties.
 Our vision is for a world in which all individuals can freely exercise the natural right of sole dominion over their own lives, liberty, and property by building a political party that elects Libertarians to public office, and moving public policy in a libertarian direction.
 In accordance with the Libertarian Pledge we do not believe in or advocate the initiation of force as a means of achieving political or social goals.

 The Libertarian Party of Indiana was formed in 1974, and has maintained ballot access since 1994.
-Dan Drexler, a Marion County resident, currently serves as Chairman.
+Joe Hauptmann, a Boone County resident, currently serves as Chairman.

 Purpose and Principles